PoliteStorm/WaveAnalysis/docs/paper/paper.md

 Spike metrics complement the band view: lower LV and near‑Poisson Fano factors indicate regular baseline signaling, whereas elevated CV² and burst indices during stimuli point to adaptive reconfiguration.
 Cross‑species differences in τ fingerprints and spike statistics align with known ecological strategies (e.g., Cordyceps’ higher responsiveness vs. Omphalotus’ slow rhythms).
 These hypotheses motivate targeted perturbation experiments (moisture/light/chemical) with pre‑registered outcomes.

 # 6. Conclusion
-The √t‑warped wave transform provides a tidy, computationally efficient view of fungal dynamics across scales, enabling robust spectral and spike‑based features for ML.
-It corroborates and sharpens the multi‑scale phenomena reported in the literature and offers a practical basis for fungal sensing/computing.
+The √t‑warped wave transform provides a concise, computationally efficient view of fungal dynamics across scales.
+As a proof‑of‑concept, it sharpens phenomena reported in the literature and yields robust spectral and spike‑based features for ML on modest hardware.
+Larger datasets, controlled validation, and broader benchmarks will determine generalizability and define where √t offers the greatest biological and practical value.

 # Limitations
 - Sample sizes and replication: Some species have limited recording sessions (N=4–11); ongoing collections will increase N and enable cross‑site replication.
 - Generalizability: Results are from benchtop electrodes and selected species; portability to field sensors and broader taxa needs validation.
 - Statistics: We report permutation‑based p‑values (≥200 iterations/species) and bootstrap 95% CIs for key metrics; small N warrants cautious interpretation of between‑species differences.
 - Figures and benchmarks: All core figures and tables are embedded; supplementary interactive assets are provided separately where appropriate.
+- Computational constraints: We prioritized low‑RAM and modest CPU footprints; while suitable for consumer hardware, extremely long recordings and high‑channel counts may benefit from parallel/streaming implementations and GPU‑accelerated baselines.

 # References
 - Adamatzky, A. (2022).
 Fungal networks. https://pmc.ncbi.nlm.nih.gov/articles/PMC8984380/